 Important Studies On The Frontal Lobe

 The frontal lobes play a very important role in regulating our emotional sates and judgments.
-It is the critical thinker…. the part of the brain that thinks about the consequences of an action, and it is not fully developed until the mid 20s.
-Children who are hindered in developing this part of the brain can exhibit serious emotional problems.
+It is the critical thinker…. the part of the brain that thinks about the consequences of an action.
+It is not fully developed until the mid 20s.
+Children who are hindered in developing this part of the brain, can exhibit serious emotional problems.

 It was once believed that if you encouraged a person to express their angry emotions, it would “get it out / process it”.
-However a 15 year study of prisoners commissioned by the government, revealed that if you got an angry prisoner to express his anger, he became angrier.
+However a 15 year study of prisoners commissioned by the government, revealed something very different.
+If you got an angry prisoner to express his anger, he became angrier.
 It also revealed that if you educated him, you got an educated criminal….he did not rip you off with a gun anymore, he ripped you of with a computer.

-So what did work?
 Developing the frontal lobe worked.
 How?
 It was discovered that even though we all have some degree of false ideas, criminals have more.
 For example: criminals (like many children) responded, “Well everyone is doing it”.
 The response from the psychologist was, “Well it depends on who your friends are.
 Mine aren’t doing those things.”
-In other words, to develop the critical thinking (frontal lobe) is simply to replace a dysfunctional idea, with a functional one (“As A Man Thinketh”).
-A healthy frontal lobe helps one to override the execution of automatic behaviors, and of potentially destructive illegal or immoral behaviors that are sparked by emotional biases
+In other words, to develop the critical thinking (frontal lobe).
+It means replacing a dysfunctional idea, with a functional one (“As A Man Thinketh”).
+A healthy frontal lobe helps one to override the execution of automatic behaviors.
+It overrides potentially destructive illegal or immoral behaviors that are sparked by emotional biases

 Applications For Whole Brain Health And Development

 So it has become evident that it is important not to just develop parts of the brain, but to develop the whole brain.
-Studies show that with whole brain teaching (involving as many of the senses as possible), children learn faster, retain more, dropout rates decrease by 90%, and the health of the brain is improved.
+Studies show that with whole brain teaching (involving as many of the senses as possible), children learn faster, and retain more.
+Dropout rates decrease by 90%, and the health of the brain is improved.

 Emotionally stressful environments (for the educator and the student) are counterproductive because they can reduce children’s ability to learn. http://www.mayoclinic.org/stress/art-20046037

-4. The brain understands and remembers best when facts and skills are embedded in natural spatial memory, we remember what we experience.
-This principle can be applied to every subject through games (like our phonics reading game), activities and real life experiences: involving as many of the senses in the learning process as possible.
+The brain understands and remembers best when facts and skills are embedded in natural spatial memory… we remember what we experience.
+This principle can be applied to every subject through games (like Ring Around The Phonics), activities and real life experiences: involving as many of the senses in the learning process as possible.
 This is particularly important for the “hands on learner“.
 Educators should not exclude lectures and sit down at a desk type work; but they should make them part of a larger experience.